ai-cfia/finesse-frontend/TESTING.md

    results.
 2. Select `Use Azure AI Search`, perform the same search, and note any changes in search results.
-3. Select `Use AI Lab Llama Search`, perform the same search, and note any changes in search results.
+3. Select `Use AI Lab LlamaIndex Search`, perform the same search, and note any changes in search results.

 **Expected Results:**